Nature Kids

 My BIG Alberta Backyard – Peter Lougheed Provincial Park

-Lush green trees as far as the eye can see, sparkling blue lakes, and towering old mountains make this park a place you won’t forget.
-You can also view roaring waterfalls!
+Lush green trees, sparkling blue lakes, and towering old mountains – a place you won’t forget.

 Read More